 Beginning July 1, 2004, active members were afforded a new option for a defined contribution overlay to their defined benefit plan but limited statutorily to specific purposes.
-The entire actuarial expense associated with the program is born by the member including the cost of the calculation which must be performed to determine contributions limits.
-Eligible members can choose to contribute actuarially determined amounts to either offset early retirement reductions or to approach or attain a 50% average final earnings benefit level.
-Participation in the program as of December 31, 2011 was limited to 27 persons, 19 active contributors and 8 retired and collecting an annuity based upon lifetime contributions.
-Voluntary contributions for 2011 and 2010 totaled \$186,299 and \$120,912, respectively.
-Annuity payments plus COLA attributed to additional contributions for the same periods were \$6,914 and \$5,416, respectively.
+The entire actuarial expense associated with the program is borne by the member including the cost of the calculation which must be performed to determine contributions limits.
+Eligible members can choose to contribute actuarially determined amounts to either offset early retirement reductions or approach or attain a 50% average final earnings benefit level.
+Participation in the program as of December 31, 2012 was limited to 33 persons, 25 active contributors and 8 retired and collecting an annuity based upon lifetime contributions.
+Voluntary contributions for 2012 and 2011 totaled \$218,732 and \$186,299, respectively.
+Annuity payments plus COLA attributed to additional contributions for the same periods were \$21,767 and \$6,914, respectively.

-The Retirement System also accepts voluntary contributions from members for various permissive service purchases and service credit upgrades, which are shown as buybacks on the Statements of Changes in Net Assets Available for Benefits.
+The Retirement System also accepts voluntary contributions from members for various permissive service purchases and service credit upgrades, which are shown as buybacks on the Statements of Changes in Plan Net Position.
 Time worked prior to enrollment where there was no break in service leading up to enrollment and attributed to an initial period of temporary employment; and service previously withdrawn from this or other public retirement plans may be purchased by the member.
-In addition, members with service prior to 1999 which was credited at 1.5% may voluntarily upgrade such time to the present 2% accrual rate as allowed by statute and pursuant to regulations adopted by the board.
+In addition, members with service prior to 1999 which was credited at 1.5% may voluntarily upgrade such time to the present 2% accrual rate as allowed by statute and pursuant to regulations adopted by the Board.